 Devastating wildfires, earthquakes and floods in Europe in recent years and a growing recognition of how climate change and aging infrastructure and buildings will exacerbate risk, have highlighted a need to accelerate action towards the identification and management of disaster and climate risks.
 The Understanding Risk Europe forum will provide a platform for the public and private sector, local, national and regional institutions, non-governmental organizations, academia and media to build partnerships and to share knowledge and best practices.

-- Assessing the fiscal and economic impact of disasters and innovations for financial resilience
+/ Assessing and addressing the fiscal and economic impacts of natural disasters: recent experiences and innovations on country for financial resilience

-- Determining disaster and climate impacts on the poorest and most vulnerable and optimising solutions for resilience
+/ Determining disaster and climate impacts on the poorest and most vulnerable and optizmizing solutions for resilience

 What is Understanding Risk?